joneschrisan/yamtp/README.md

 This object should be ommited if the header *auth* is set to FALSE.

 If the header *auth* is set to true then this object MUST be included.
+If it is not set or it is not a valid value then a ```422 Unprocessable Entity``` error should be returned.

 The credentials object MUST include the two properties *username* and *password* as described below.

 Other properties may be included within this object but ONLY properties required for authentication.

+The values for all properties within this object shloud ALWAYS be encrypted.

 [Top](#yamtp)